ksidedev/react-fire-example/README.md

-# React Redux Boilerplate
+# React Fire example

-This helps get started with a react-redux project.

-It also compiles SCSS to CSS
+React with Firebase Login.

 To get the sample up and running, you need to do the following:-
   - Clone the repo